sovikc/doohStore/README.md

 ## How to run
 1. The code is dockerized and can easily be run with docker-compose
-2. The server will run of port 8080 in the localhost and the request needs 2 headers `auth-token` with value `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6ImNrZjg2cm9sNzAwMDF6MTBmYjNveTNwaDUiLCJpYXQiOjE2MDA1OTY3MTB9.bbGI82--q4U9WIdn4KhAHuVlK4XpkG0moKm6lUPWEww` and `content-type`with value `application/json`
+2. The server will run on port 8080 and the request needs 2 headers `auth-token` with value `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6ImNrZjg2cm9sNzAwMDF6MTBmYjNveTNwaDUiLCJpYXQiOjE2MDA1OTY3MTB9.bbGI82--q4U9WIdn4KhAHuVlK4XpkG0moKm6lUPWEww` and `content-type`with value `application/json`.
+The `auth-token` will ensure that these APIs are protected against anonymous access.
 3. The code has following APIs that can be used
 ```
    GET          /